ADS88/PetitionThis-Client/README.md

 # PetitionThis client
-A full-stack web application created to empower and unite communities on issues they feel passionate about.
+The client for PetitionThis, a full-stack web application created to empower and unite communities on issues they feel passionate about.
 People can do this by creating, signing, and sharing petitions.